jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 function twice.
 When running each of the benchmarks, the CPU spends most time executing the instruction inside the copy() function.

-# Part I: Implementing the Hazard Detection Unit for Non Combinational Pipelined CPU
+## Part I: Implementing the Hazard Detection Unit for Non Combinational Pipelined CPU

 In this part, you will complete the hazard detection unit for the non combinational pipelined CPU in `components/hazardnoncombin.scala`.
-The descriptions on top of the file that file should give explaination for the meaning of each signal.
+The descriptions on top of the file that file should give explanation for the meaning of each signal.
 The following subsections describe the changes in the cores as well as in the memory.
 Note that you don't have to change any component other than the hazard unit for the non combinational core.

-## The new memory interface
+### The new memory interface

 ![mem_interface_diagrams](wq23_diagrams/mem-interface.svg)